 Common claims made on these policies include negligence, misrepresentation, violation of good faith and fair dealing, and inaccurate advice.
 For example, if a web design platform fails to perform properly, it would not cause bodily injury, property damage or advertising injuries.
 Because of this, the general liability policy would not be triggered.
 But because the web design platform not performing correctly could directly cause financial losses, and may be attributed to a misrepresentation of the platform’s capabilities, the professional liability coverage would be triggered

-Contact The Insurance Loft today to learn how professional liability insurance can be utilized as part of your total risk management program.
+Contact The Insurance Loft today at 888-720-4004 to learn how professional liability insurance can be utilized as part of your total risk management program.